puneet-lab/swiftcloud-api/README.md

 1. Anticipating a scenario where Taylor Swift might one day sing more than 2 million songs.
 2. Expecting a high number of users which might necessitate a distributed system.
 Hence, instead of using a data type auto-generated serially, UUID is used.
 3. As the application grows, it has been structured with separate version folders to maintain multiple versions simultaneously, starting with version 1 (v1).
+4. Implementing pagination to ensure the application can efficiently handle and display large datasets by breaking down the data into smaller, manageable chunks, thereby improving the overall user experience and performance.

+## Future possible feature

+Rate limit,Caching,Logging and monitoring,Localization,Analytics etc

 ## Getting Started